-Here at the Mannings the daffodils are in full bloom.
-It got warmer and warmer as I traveled from Brimfield MA to Boston to Pennsylvania, staying with Susan, then Beth along the way and now with Ron and Carol at the Mannings.
+Here in Pennsylvania, the daffodils are in full bloom.
+It got warmer and warmer as I traveled from Massachusetts to Pennsylvania, staying with Susan, then Beth along the way and now with Ron and Carol..
 It was interesting to attend the guild meeting in Boston….more like a mini conference than a guild meeting with four well attended workshops running side by side in the morning followed by a guest speaker after lunch.
-I taught a workshop and spoke after lunch.

 Founded in 1922, it is the oldest guild in the USA and the book

 that they published to celebrate their 90th anniversary is a treasure.
-The meeting was the largest I have attended with a surprising amount of familiar faces…past students and people I have met at other guilds.
+The meeting was the largest I have attended with a surprising amount of familiar faces…online backstrap weavers and people I have met at other guilds.
 It was nice to see Laurie Autio again and meet Deb Watson.

 On the way to the Mannings I spent an evening in Beth’s home accompanied by the work of Jason Collingwood….well, what do you know….red and black! (with some white wall space between to complete the favorite color combo)….

-I had a fun weekend with a backstrap weaving group at the Mannings…
+I had a fun weekend with a group of backstrap weavers…

-Laura was a natural and quickly found that “sweet spot” where the sword would sit up nicely in the shed without constantly clattering to the floor.
+Laura is a natural and quickly found that “sweet spot” where the sword would sit up nicely in the shed without constantly clattering to the floor.
 You can see how she is practicing controlling the edge warps to make nice even edges.
-Laura had missed out on a place in the class and I told her in my reply to her comment here on the blog to waitlist and cross her fingers.
-She did and got in.

-Julia has a lovely collecion of old Guatemalan textiles that she collected in the 1970s.
-As we were studying supplementary- weft inlay in the class, it was very helpful and inspiring to have these textiles on hand to look at.
+Julia has a lovely collection of old Guatemalan textiles that she collected in the 1970s.
+It was very nice to have these textiles on hand to look at.
 They show examples of both single and double-faced techniques.

 This panel from a huipil of San Antonio Aguas Calientes is well used and very faded.
 The bird motifs were executed in the double-faced technique and the colors on the reverse are bold and bright.